 7.02 Waivers of GT Pathways Curriculum Requirements

 Per §23-1-125(3), C.R.S., the Commission “may make allowances for baccalaureate programs that have additional degree requirements recognized by the commission”, thereby enabling institutions to develop academic programs that do not contain the full GT Pathways curriculum.

+A waiver from GT Pathways curriculum requirements modifies the curricular requirements of an academic program and does not alter institutional obligations regarding the transfer, acceptance, or application of credit otherwise protected by state statute, Commission policy, or applicable transfer agreements.
+Program waivers and student transfer rights shall be considered separately.

 Institutions that seek a waiver from GT Pathways curriculum requirements for a particular academic program must submit a formal request to the Department that includes responses to the following questions:

 Why it is important that a GT Pathways waiver be granted for this program (address the nature of the degree relative to the profession, if applicable, including work pathways for students entering the program)?